 Response

 The rulemaking is focused on pathogen limits for digestate.
 DEQ may address testing for non-pathogen pollutants in finished compost materials in a subsequent rulemaking.
-In the interim, DEQ will continue to monitor feedstock types and volumes and operations plans through existing solid waste and composting rules, including rules on compost facility performance standards, screening, operations plan approval and registration as set forth elsewhere in OAR Chapter 340, Division 96; as well as other existing solid waste and hazardous waste rules.
+In the interim, DEQ will continue to monitor feedstock types and volumes and operations plans through existing solid waste and composting rules,; as well as other existing solid waste and hazardous waste rules.

 Comment 5